-Growing up in Central Florida, Stephanie Locks (Hartle), a 27-year-old systems engineer at Northrop Grumman, remembers seeing the rockets go up and feeling the boom of the Space Shuttle as it went supersonic.
+Growing up in Central Florida, manufacturing engineer award winner Stephanie Locks (Hartle), a 27-year-old systems engineer at Northrop Grumman, remembers seeing the rockets go up and feeling the boom of the space shuttle as it went supersonic.

 It's getting that taste for space that started Locks on her pathway to a career in engineering.

-Her interest peaked while accompanying scholars of the Astronaut Scholarship Foundation on a tour of the Kennedy Space Center at Cape Canaveral.
+Her interest was piqued while accompanying scholars of the Astronaut Scholarship Foundation on a tour of the Kennedy Space Center in Cape Canaveral, Fla.
 While there, she saw a shuttle up close and watched the fiery launch of a communications satellite.

 Bringing Quartermaster to Life in an Engineering Career